dgaydukov/cert-spring5/files/spring5.md

 }
 ```

-If you have api with hypermedia (hateoas) you can use traverson library
+If you have api with hypermedia (hateoas) you can use [traverson](https://github.com/traverson/traverson)
 ```java
 Traverson traverson = new Traverson(URI.create("http://localhost:8080/api"), MediaTypes.HAL_JSON);
 ```